 Spanish investigators believe that the Bombardier CRJ200 crew involved in a gear-up landing at Barcelona forgot to lower the undercarriage after becoming distracted by a problem with the jet's flaps.

-As the Air Nostrum aircraft approached runway 25R, following a flight from Valladolid, the flaps failed to deploy to the 8° setting selected.
+On 24 January 2007, as the Air Nostrum aircraft approached Runway 25R following a flight from Valladolid, the flaps failed to deploy to the 8° setting selected.

 This failure was traced to actuator icing - a known problem on the type in cold weather - and on both previous sectors, with different crews, the jet had experienced flap problems.

 The crew opted to conduct a flapless approach, requiring higher landing speeds, in crosswind conditions; a preceding aircraft had warned of the possibility of windshear.

 Radio traffic was heavy and the crew was "focused" on the demanding approach, says Spanish investigation authority CIAIAC.
 It states that, crucially, there was "no indication" that the before landing checklists were completed.

 In the moments before touchdown several alarms in the cockpit sounded as a result of the aircraft's configuration, alerting the crew to minimums, terrain and sink rate.